mickaelchau/detection-as-code/terraform/dac-deployment-automation/README.md

 2. Create a new / Change an exisiting YARA-L rules under folder rules/

 3. Push the changes in the **master branch**

+4. Go back to your SecOps instance => if everything goes well, you should see your new rules!